confluenza/confluenza/CONTRIBUTING.md

 This is a Gatsby site that uses `gatsby-theme-confluenza`.
 This is what you see when you visit `https://confluenza.online`.

+### component-navigator-react

+A version of `@confluenza/confluenza` but for pure React apps created with `create-react-app`.
+Thus, no dependency on Gatsby.

+### demo-component-navigator

+A demo app using `@confluenza/component-navigator-react` package.

 ### demo-workspace-1 and demo-workspace-2

 Demonstration workspaces to show that Confluenza makes it easy to make the documentation of every workspace accessible.